MicrosoftDocs/appcenter-docs/docs/test-cloud/preparing-for-upload/appium.md

 * No support for Android 4.2 or prior.
 * Maven version must be at least 3.3.9.
 * Support for Appium version 1.7.1 only.
-* JUnit 4.9 or newer is required.
+* JUnit 4.9 - 4.12 is supoorted; we don't support JUnit 5.
 * Automating browsers or WebView context is not supported.
 * Tests that launch multiple apps or no apps are not currently supported.
 The test must launch precisely one app.